hbctraining/scRNA-seq/lessons/05_SC_clustering_cells_SCT.md

 # Single-cell RNA-seq clustering analysis

-Now that we have our high quality cells, we want to know the different cell types present within our population of cells.
+Now that we have our high quality cells integrated, we want to know the different cell types present within our population of cells.

+**UPDATE THIS WORKFLOW IMAGE!**

 <img src="../img/sc_workflow.png" width="800">